 It came as a crushing revelation to me, and I sat down for it, that it is a lake with no shore, and that there are no jungles, no ferns, or palms, or fires.
 Only the burn of tungsten filaments above deck, bobbing stars on the horizon.
 Only the black forever wind and the warm water of a dead world.
 And it was in that moment of clarity which I realized we would have to go down, into death, to find the old world.
 We will have to combine our ships and create our own land, raising beacons to the others still lost.
 Hope will well up within us and we will seem unstoppable.
 And we shall drain away the ocean and live everywhere, as it once was.

-Linked from: 11284, a lie I needed to believe, an essay for humans, Doqoryav Wehba-me, Evening Constitutional, haunted by nodeshells, like pronouns signifying other worlds, The universe was cold and dead and all the best aspects of humanity and its appreciation of the world were stored in electronic boxes, Wandering Star, What is Life?, your poetry inspired me to make this really practical item
+Linked from: 11284, a lie I needed to believe, an essay for humans, Doqoryav Wehba-me, Evening Constitutional, haunted by nodeshells, like pronouns signifying other worlds, IX.
+The Necessity of Bricks, The universe was cold and dead and all the best aspects of humanity and its appreciation of the world were stored in electronic boxes, Wandering Star, What is Life?, your poetry inspired me to make this really practical item

 Links to: Dearest Octavius,, Entirely free of guilt, I, Geography of the Islands of the Dead, What time do you call this, then?, august lost, come name their bone dance, end stone, from where you are, haunted by nodeshells, like pronouns signifying other worlds, irrorate, readjust, wandering star